-Matters to be discussed Major matters Items to be resolved Financial results, shareholder return, budgets, shareholders meetings, management and execution systems, officer compensation, election of Nomination Committee members, requesting that the Nomination Committee and Compensation Committee submit reports, personnel changes, organizational changes, subsidiaries management system, partial sale of shares of affiliated company, establishment of subsidiaries in Vietnam and Malaysia Items to be reported Results of surveys on the evaluation of the effectiveness of the Board of Directors, the status of the operations of the whistle- blowing system and the system for proposing improvements, reports on audits by the Audit Office and internal control, publication of integrated report b.
+Matters to be discussed Major matters Items to be resolved Financial results, shareholder return, budgets, shareholders meetings, management and execution systems, officer compensation, election of Nomination Committee members, requesting that the Nomination Committee and Compensation Committee submit reports, personnel changes, organizational changes, subsidiaries management system, revision of internal important regulation, reconstruction of new factory building, execution of parent subsidiary loan to Indian subsidiary Items to be reported Results of surveys on the evaluation of the effectiveness of the Board of Directors, the status of the operations of the whistle-blowing system and the system for proposing improvements, reports on audits by the Audit Office and internal control, partial sale of shares of affiliated company, planning of construction of new factory building b.
 Nomination Committee

-The Company held five meetings of the Nomination Committee during the fiscal year under review, and the attendance of individual members is as follows:
+The Company held 6 meetings of the Nomination Committee during the fiscal year under review, and the attendance of individual members is as follows:

-Title Name Attendance Outside Director, Chairperson of the Audit and Supervisory Committee Kunio Shimada 4/5 Outside Director (Members of the Audit and Supervisory Committee) Kenyu Adachi 5/5 Director (Members of the Audit and Supervisory Committee) Tomoko Takahashi 2/2 (Note) 1 Representative Director Kenji Yoneyama 3/3 (Note) 2
+Title Name Attendance Outside Director, Chairperson of the Audit and Supervisory Committee Kunio Shimada 2/2 (Note) 1 Outside Director, Chairperson of the Audit and Supervisory Committee Kenyu Adachi 6/6 Outside Director (Members of the Audit and Supervisory Committee) Shu Hamba 4/4 (Note) 2 Representative Director and President Nobuhiro Watabe 3/4 (Note) 2 Representative Director Kenji Yoneyama 2/2 (Note) 1

 (Note) 1.
-They retired from their positions at the conclusion of the Annual shareholders meeting held on June 21, 2023.
+They retired from their positions at the conclusion of the Annual shareholders meeting held on June 19, 2024.

-2. A Nomination Committee member from June 21, 2023.
+2. A Nomination Committee member from June 19, 2024.